alitalipcoskun/BITES-bank-backend/README.md

 Maven is used for more structured project, and Gradle is an option for more flexible projects.
 I preferred maven in this project.

 ### Meaning of Language
-I wanted to build a Spring Boot application with Java programming language, so my choice is Java.
+I wanted to build a Spring Boot application with Java programming language, so my choice is Java because of that.
+Java is commonly used in backend applications thanks to Spring Boot and its community.
+There are various tools for backend service that must satisfy specific requirements.

 ### Meaning of Keywords for Spring Boot Versions